devChrisMena/DOT-NYC/README.md

 - **Computer:** This app would be primarily developed for Window devices.
 Functionality could be limited to Window devices.
 - **Story:** Automate feedback gathering from a social group.
 Users can execute scripts to optain infomartion from their particular following.
 Optain statistical data to further understand their sentiment.
 Clasify sentences on wether they are positve, negative or neutral.
 - **Market:** Limited to the social media team at the NYC DOT.

+## Usage

+Given login information for Twitter or Instagram, run one of the scripts to fetch data to the target account.

 ## Product Spec